-What kind of bonuses and promo codes will TN sportsbooks offer?
+What kind of bonuses and promo codes do TN sportsbooks offer?

-Tennessee sports fans are going to see a bevy of different types of bonuses and promotions upon launch.
+Competition among online sportsbooks will be at an all time high, and Tennessee sports fans are going to see a bevy of different types of bonuses and promotions as sportsbooks want you to come check out their sportsbook.
 These offers will vary – some will have the potential to be very lucrative, while others might not be as advantageous as they appear.